Disappearance of Madeleine McCann: Resort

-Thursday, 3 May 2007
+Disappearance

 Daytime: McCann family activities

-Thursday, 3 May, was the penultimate day of the family's holiday.
+Thursday, 3 May 2007 was the penultimate day of the family's holiday.
 Over breakfast Madeleine asked: "Why didn't you come when [my brother] and I cried last night?"
 After the disappearance, her parents wondered whether this meant someone had entered the children's bedroom.
 Her mother also noticed a large brown stain on Madeleine's pyjama top.

 The children spent the morning in the resort's Kids' Club, then the family lunched at their apartment before heading to the pool.
-Kate took the last known photograph of Madeleine at 2:29 that afternoon, sitting by the pool next to her father and two-year-old sister.
+Kate took the last known photograph of Madeleine at 14:29 that afternoon, sitting by the pool next to her father and two-year-old sister.
 The children returned to the Kids' Club, then at 18:00 their mother took them back to 5A, while their father went for a tennis lesson.
 The McCanns put the children to bed at around 19:00.
 Madeleine was left asleep in short-sleeved, pink-and-white Marks and Spencer's Eeyore pyjamas, next to her comfort blanket and a soft toy, Cuddle Cat.